P1sec/MCC_MNC/README.md

 web sites (parse_wikipedia_tables.py and parse_worldfactbook_infos.py).
 No installation is required, just run the scripts as is.

-The Wikipedia, World Factbook, Egallic and txtNation data, and ITU-T bulletings can be imported and processed by using the following commands:
+The Wikipedia, World Factbook, Egallic and txtNation data, and ITU-T bulletins can be imported and processed by using the following commands:

 ```